What are corpus configuration options?

 }

-This means that, for query [lc=”Test”] we apply the function “lowercase” to the argument “Test” to search for “test”; without TRANSQUERY, we would search for “Test” and find nothing
+This means that, for query [lc=”Test”] we apply the function “lowercase” to the argument “Test” to search for “test”; without TRANSQUERY, we would search for “Test” and find nothing.
+(This configuration affects only the query itself, not the stored index during the compilation.)

 MAPTO